Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name five roadblocks to friendship in the intimate relationship.
+-Discuss five roadblocks regarding friendship in intimacy.

 -Name the four categories of the intimacy status theory.